 Currently, Security for Confluence scans:

-Notably, comments, drafts, and macro bodies are not yet scanned.
+Note that comments, drafts, and macro bodies are not yet scanned.

 Due to Confluence Cloud’s permissions model, Security for Confluence can only scan pages which it has permission to read.
 By default, Security for Confluence has read permissions for all spaces.